 Who doesn’t want to live in New York City?

 Ok, I am a little partial.
 I am a born and bred New Yorker, living in S. Florida for 25 plus years, and I still love it.
 And so do many of our students, which is why New York is so popular for summer internships.
-They will need a place to live.
+They will need a place to live in.
 Where to look for housing?

 There are many options.
 Most interning students live in dorms in various colleges throughout the city.

-New York University – is most popular and fills quickly.
+New York University – is the most popular and fills quickly.
 My daughter lived downtown on the border of Little Italy in an NYU dorm one summer.
 The dorm wasn’t very fancy, but the security was tight and the living space was huge, well for NYC.
 NYU has multiple dorms in a few parts of the city.
 To save money living in the NYU dorms students can share a room.
 Depending on the dorm; meal plans may be available, which can be a real money saver.
 The meal plan also comes with dining dollars which can be used at Starbucks, Dunkin, and a convenience store next to the dining hall.
 Gym and laundry facilities are included.

 The New School has four suite-style residence halls located near the Union Square area and in Chelsea, both great neighborhoods.
 Rooms are air-conditioned, have kitchenettes, internet, and 24-hour security.